 Similarly, for puzzles too, we will analyze them from the perspectives of their mathematical structure.
 There are some games and puzzles, for example, which look very challenging but are actually quite simple.
 On the other hand, there are games and puzzles which are very simple but even a small modification of the rules makes them extremely difficult.
 In short, through games and puzzles this module will explore fundamental mathematical concepts like Probability and Combinatorics.

-Forensic Investigations (Senior Track - Students in Grades 8,9,10 in 2024-25)
+Creative Engineering Adventures: From Gliders to Robotics (Senior Track - Students in Grades 8,9,10 in 2024-25)

 Leveraging the Power of ChatGPT/ Generative AI (Senior Track - Students in Grades 8,9,10 in 2024-25) July 24-31, 2024